bjsi/incremental-media-mpv/README.md

 | GNU/Linux | `~/.config/mpv/script-opts/` |
 | Windows | `C:/Users/Username/AppData/Roaming/mpv/script-opts/` |

-To increase the font size of the text dialog input (which is really tiny by default), create a file called user-input.conf in the script-opts folder and set the font_size option to your preferred size.
+To increase the font size of the text dialog input (which is really tiny by default), create a file called user_input.conf in the script-opts folder and set the font_size option to your preferred size.
 The default is 16.

 eg. font_size=24